 TERM AND TERMINATION.

 2.1 Term.
-The period for which the Services shall be provided pursuant to this Agreement (as may be extended or sooner terminated pursuant to the provisions hereof, the "Term") shall commence upon Closing as defined in that certain Purchase and Sale Agreement dated _______, 1999 (the "Purchase Agreement"), between the Parties and continue without interruption through the earlier of (a) ___________, 20___at 11:59 p.m. or l (b) 12:00 a.m. on the date on which Customer repurchases the Assets in accordance with Section 6 of this Agreement, unless otherwise terminated pursuant to Sections 2 (a) or (b) below (the "Term").
+The period for which the Services shall be provided pursuant to this Agreement (as may be extended or sooner terminated pursuant to the provisions hereof, the "Term") shall commence upon Closing as defined in thePurchase Agreement(“the Effective Date”), between the Parties and continue without interruption through the earlier of (a) ___________, 20___at 11:59 p.m. or l (b) 12:00 a.m. on the date on which Customer repurchases the Assets in accordance with Section 6 of this Agreement, unless otherwise terminated pursuant to Section 2.2 (a) or 2.2 (b) below (the "Term").
 This Agreement may be extended by the mutual agreement of the parties.
 Upon expiration of the Term of this Agreement, any monies or other charges due and owing either Party shall be paid and any corrections or adjustments to payments previously made shall be determined and paid within sixty (60) days.
 Notwithstanding the foregoing, all indemnity and confidentiality rights and obligations hereunder shall survive the Term.
 The Parties' obligations provided in this Agreement shall remain in effect for the purpose of complying herewith.

-a.
-Early Termination.
+2.2 Early Termination.

+(a) This Agreement shall be terminated upon the occurrence of any of the following events each, an (“Early Termination”):

 Customer may elect to terminate this Agreement if the FERC modifies the regulatory and/or accounting treatment applicable to the subject transaction which modification has a material financial impact to the Customer; or

 Customer may elect to terminate this Agreement if more than ___% of the gas behind the subject compressors owned and operated by Contractor is no longer being transported to Customer’s pipeline.
+[Or, do we want to tie this right to terminate to the variable payment falling below a certain level?]

+Contractor’s status as a nonjurisdictional entity changes such that Contractor is deemed to be a natural gas pipeline subject to the Natural Gas Act.

-b.
-Early Termination due to Default.
+(b) Early Termination Due to Default.
 This Agreement may be terminated in accordance with Section 20 hereof.
 In such event, then neither party shall have any further rights or obligations under this Agreement, except that (a) nothing herein shall relieve either party from any liability for any willful breach hereof and (b) the parties’ indemnifications and related obligations under Sections 22 and 23 hereof shall survive any such termination.

 3. COMPRESSION FEE.
 In consideration of the provision of the Services hereunder, including, without limitation, the Assets, by Contractor to Customer, Customer shall pay the "Compression Fee" set forth in this Section 3 to Contractor.
 The Compression Fee shall be comprised of the "Fixed Payment" and the "Variable Payment" set forth below, each payable monthly in accordance with Section 4.

-a.
-Fixed Payment.
-During the Term, Customer shall pay Contractor for each month (or prorated in the case of a partial month) of Services for compression of natural gas volumes up to _______ MCF per day on an aggregate basis for all scheduled locations.
+(a) Fixed Payment.
+During the Term, Customer shall pay Contractor $_______for each month (or prorated in the case of a partial month) of Services for compression of natural gas volumes for all scheduled locations.
 The Fixed Payment shall be due and payable by Customer whether or not Customer utilizes the Services for any reason, including, without limitation, "Force Majeure" (below defined) of Contractor or Customer, except for any period wherein the Services are not provided in accordance with this Agreement due to a Default (below defined) by Contractor hereunder.

-b.
-Variable Payment.
+(b) Variable Payment.
 During the Term, Customer shall pay Contractor a variable amount for each month of Services for compression of natural gas volumes based upon the actual volumes compressed per day averaged over the month, or part thereof.
 The Variable Payment shall be based upon the actual volumes compressed per day at the rate set forth below:

 Variable Payment Rate